One of Us Is Lying

 It all starts with a simple flu vaccine.
 One by one, the students in homeroom 10-B discover they have telepathic abilities as their minds become filled with voices of other students, teachers and even their parents.

 At first, the students revel in the secrets they learn about one another: who cheated on whom, the identity of a secret crush, the test answers recorded by the smartest kid in class.
 But they also learn things they didn’t want to know.
-For one boy, it’s that Dad is having an affair and Mom has a divorce lawyer … Continue reading
+For one boy, it’s that Dad is having an affair and Mom has a … Continue reading

 The Maze Runner